Generic name: axicabtagene ciloleucel [ AKS-ee-KAB-ta-jeen-SYE-loe-LOO-sel ]

 What is axicabtagene ciloleucel?

-Axicabtagene ciloleucel is an immunotherapy medicine used to treat large B-cell lymphoma in adults.
-This medicine is given after at least two other treatments have failed.
+Axicabtagene ciloleucel is an immunotherapy medicine used to treat large B-cell lymphoma in adults. axicabtagene ciloleucel is given after at least two other treatments have failed.

-Axicabtagene ciloleucel is made from your own white blood cells, removed from a small amount of blood drawn from your body.
+Axicabtagene ciloleucel is made using white blood cells removed from blood that is drawn from your body through a vein.

 Axicabtagene ciloleucel is available under a special program.
 You must be registered in the program and understand the risks and benefits of this medicine.